Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Signal Model

 \section{Signal Model}

 In Sections~\ref{sec:model} and \ref{sec:CRLB_channel}, we simplify the setup---for the ease of readability---to a single (fixed) anchor located at position $\bp_1\in \mathbb{R}^2$ and one agent at position $\bp \in \mathbb{R}^2$.
-Note that two-dimensional position coordinates are used throughout the paper, for the sake of simplicity.
-A \emph{baseband} UWB signal $s(t) $ with effective pulse duration $T_p$ is exchanged between the anchor and the agent.
-The corresponding received signal is modeled as \cite{WitrisalICC2012} {\ifthenelse{\equal{\onecolumnversion}{false}} { } { }}
+Note that two-dimensional position coordinates are used throughout the paper, for the sake of simplicity\footnote{The extension to three dimensional coordinates is straightforward.}.
+A \emph{baseband} UWB signal $s(t) $ is exchanged between the anchor and the agent.
+The corresponding received signal is modeled as \cite{WitrisalICC2012}

 The first term $r_{\det}(t)$ describes a sum of $K$ deterministic MPCs with complex amplitudes $\{\alpha_{k}\}$ and delays $\{\tau_{k}\}$.
 We model these delays by VAs at positions $\bp_k \in \mathbb{R}^2$, yielding $\tau_{k} = \frac{1}{c}\|\bp - \bp_{k}\| + \clockoff$, with $k = 1 \ldots K$, where $c$ is the speed of light and $\clockoff$ represents the clock-offset due to clock asynchronism. $K$ is equivalent to the number of visible VAs at the agent position $\bp$ \cite{Meissner2014a}.
 We assume the energy of $s(t)$ is normalized to one.